NixOS/nix/src/nix/flake.md

   commit hash (`rev`).
 Note that unlike Git, GitHub allows fetching by commit hash without specifying a branch or tag.

+  You can also specify `host` as a parameter, to point to a custom GitHub Enterprise server.

   Some examples:

   * `github:edolstra/dwarffs`
   * `github:edolstra/dwarffs/unstable`
   * `github:edolstra/dwarffs/d3f2baba8f425779026c6ec04021b2e927f61e31`
+  * `github:internal/project?host=company-github.example.org`

 * `gitlab`: Similar to `github`, is a more efficient way to fetch GitLab repositories.
 The following attributes are required: